oliverklee/ext-realty/Documentation/Tutorial/Installation/Index.rst

 #.
 Please make sure that your site provides jQuery, and that it includes jQuery
    in the HEAD.
 The latter is necessary for the FE editor.

 #.
-In the install tool, disable  **FE > pageNotFoundOnCHashError** .

-#.
 In the install tool, set **MAIL > defaultMailFromAddress** and
    **MAIL > defaultMailFromName**.

 #.
 Make sure that you use UTF-8 in the BE and FE.
 Otherwise, the OpenImmo
    import won’t work properly, and the FE output might be broken.
-   **Don’t set config.renderCharset or config.metaCharset** (leaving
-   those values empty will automatically cause TYPO3 to use the BE charset in the FE as well).

 #.
 If you want to use the offerers list view, make sure that the
    **sf\_register** or **sr\_feuser\_register** extension is installed.